 How to eat a bell pepper in a very unique way may be something you’ll want to show your kids.
 Encouraging them to eat more vegetables in a fun manner is always a good thing.

 Isn’t this a beauty of a pepper?
 I grew it myself!
 If you’ve never tasted a homegrown bell pepper, you don’t know what you’re missing.

 As an Amazon Associate I earn from qualifying purchases.

 Of course, this is true of anything that’s homegrown; it’s just always going to taste better than something grown on a farm or greenhouse, miles and miles away from your kitchen.
 The same is true with homemade dishes versus prepackaged, processed and even many restaurant meals.

-How to Eat a Sweet Pepper in a
+How to Eat a Bell Pepper in a

 Very Unique Way

-- a red or green bell pepper, preferably homegrown or organic
+- red or green bell pepper, preferably homegrown or organic

 - red wine vinegar

 Directions to Eat a Bell Pepper